By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 In fact, the “saturated fat causes heart disease” myth has been disproven in several well-designed studies and analyses.
 Cutting back on saturated fat doesn’t help you—it can hurt you!

 As far as omega-6 fatty acids go, I agree that canola oil is a great source.
 But again, it’s not the boon that food marketers and doctors claim.

 Our bodies don’t have the ability to make essential fatty acids on their own, so we have to get them through our diet.
 There are two main types of essential fatty acids that we need: omega-3s and omega-6s.
-Omega-3s are the fats in fish and marine oils.
+Omega-3s are the fats in fish and squid oils.
 I love them because of their health-promoting, anti-inflammatory properties.
 Omega-6s, on the other hand, can have the opposite effect and actually cause inflammation.